Suspension sought for politician in human trafficking case | WTOP

-PHOENIX (AP) — The governing board in Arizona’s most populous county took the first step Wednesday toward suspending an elected official accused of running a human smuggling scheme involving pregnant women from the Marshall Islands who were brought to the U.S. to give birth.
+PHOENIX (AP) — The governing board in Arizona’s most populous county took the first step Wednesday toward suspending an elected official accused of running a human smuggling scheme involving pregnant women from the Marshall Islands who were brought to the U.S. to give birth for adoptions.

-The Maricopa County Board of Supervisors voted unanimously to notify Assessor Paul Petersen that it plans a public meeting next week to consider suspending him for up to 120 days.
+The Maricopa County Board of Supervisors voted unanimously to notify Assessor Paul Petersen that it plans a public meeting next week to consider suspending him without pay for up to 120 days.

+Board members lack the authority to permanently remove Petersen from his office that determines the value of properties for tax purposes in Phoenix and its suburbs.

 The board on Wednesday said Petersen is neglecting his duties because he’s not physically present in the office and has extremely limited access while in detention to telephone and email.
 The board also said that an audit of his office that began after his arrest found files from his adoption business on his county computer.